Krithi Karanth: Work

 At age 31, Karanth returned to India, becoming a Ramanujan Fellow and a research fellow at the Centre for Wildlife Studies (CWS India).
-Through extensive research in India and Asia, Karanth examines interactions between humans and wildlife, and their impacts on conservation.
+Through research in India and Asia, Karanth examines interactions between humans and wildlife, and their impacts on conservation.
 She studies patterns of species distributions and extinction and the impacts of activities such as wildlife tourism, voluntary resettlement, biodiversity in production landscapes, and changes in land use patterns.
 Her research work on resettlement has been used as a basis for Central government policy decisions.
 Her research on tourism was presented as evidence in a Supreme Court case that reviewed guidelines for national wildlife tourism.

 In 2015, Karanth founded "Wild Seve" (“wild service” in Kannada), providing a helpline and staff to help people register and process claims for government compensation for wild animal-caused losses to crops, livestock or property.
 Staff members attempt to follow up on reports within 48 hours, to document damage and file paperwork.
 They then track the claim until it is paid out.
 Large mammals such as leopards and wolves may attack livestock or people; wild pigs can damage crops; and elephants may also damage property.
 As of 2021, the Wild Seve program had processed nearly 18,000 claims from the 600 villages and settlements near the Bandipur and Nagarhole national parks.
 In 2018, CWS worked with the Vidhi Centre for Legal Policy to review the government compensation policies of various regions and recommend best practices.